2DIIFrance/Data.2DII/README.md

 ## Overview

 The 2° Investing Initiative (2DII) is an independent, non-profit think tank that coordinates some of the world’s largest research projects on sustainable finance.
-Our research projects included data collection through surveys, focus groups, campaigns, among others.
-This package contains the raw data captured in differents project.
+Our research retail projects included data collection through surveys, focus groups, campaigns, among others.
+This package contains the raw data captured in those projects.

 ## Installation